learn-co-curriculum/cssi-2.6-arrays/Readme.md

 ```
 The array element at index three has been changed!

 Just like we got the length for our strings with a string method, we can also get the length of an array.
-Every array has a property that is it's length, which we can access with the '.'
+Every array has a property that is its length, which we can access with the '.'
 ```
 >console.log(students.length);
 ```